Grant Park Music Festival: Funding

 The series was almost completely funded by the Park District, originally.
 The District was responsible for performer payrolls, concert advertising and marketing, administered orchestra auditions, and coordinated the scheduling for each season list of guest artists.
 Advertising costs for printed media designed by Park District graphic designers were funded through the Works Progress Administration (WPA) and the Federal Arts Program.
 The tradition of posters for Chicago Transit Authority buses, Chicago "L" trains and stations and field houses continued even after WPA relief funding ended.

 In 1977, the Grant Park Concerts Society evolved to coordinate all fund-raising for the Festival.
 It coordinated both general marketing and the membership program.
-By hosting fund-raising events and selling Festival memberships, it supplemented the Parks District funding, which was in the $1.5–2.0 million range.
+By hosting fund-raising events and selling Festival memberships, it supplemented the Park District funding, which was in the $1.5–2.0 million range.
 In 1996, the Park District and Festival staff discontinued their relationship with the Concerts Society.
 The Park District resumed its responsibility as the sole marketing and fund-raising department.

 At the end of the 1990s, the Festival was recognized as a non-profit organization and developed ties with the Chicago Department of Cultural Affairs.
 The relationship had the city department taking charge of some administrative duties.
-As of 2009, The Festival featured the Grammy-nominated Grant Park Symphony Orchestra and Chorus and is sponsored by the Chicago Park District, the Chicago Department of Cultural Affairs and the Grant Park Orchestral Association.
-The park district provides over half of the operating costs, while the Department of Cultural Affairs contributes logistical support.
+As of 2009, The Festival featuring the Grammy-nominated Grant Park Orchestra and award-winning Chorus is sponsored by the Chicago Park District, the Chicago Department of Cultural Affairs and the Grant Park Orchestral Association.
+The Festival's 2024 operating budget is $8.7 million.
+The park district provides approximately 35% of the operating costs, while the Department of Cultural Affairs contributes in-kind support.
 The remaining funding come from a variety of private sources including foundations, corporations and thousands of individual patrons.
-The park district pays the salaries of principal conductor Carlos Kalmar, chorus director Christopher Bell, and members of the orchestra and Grant Park Chorus.
-The Festival also receives grants and broadcast fees.
-In 2010, the $2 million of the total Festival $4 million budget that was not covered by the Park District and was raised through memberships and private philanthropy.
-This money finances guest soloists and major collaborations.